-- Getting NOC from the fire department regarding the fire safety measures propsed to be taken in the project.
+- Fire NOC from the fire department regarding the fire safety measures proposed to be taken in the project.

 - Getting the building plan sanctioned which includes the floor plans of the building in accordance with the allowed Floor Area Ratio or the FAR as we call it.

-- Getting the sewer, water connections sanctioned and installed as per the norms.
+- Connections for services of sewer, water connections sanctioned and installed as per the norms.

-- Getting the lift erection plan approved and getting the lift license after the completion of the erection of the lift.
+- Erection Permission for Lift and getting the lift license after the completion of the erection of the lift.

-- Getting the NOC for the electrical sub station HT/LT as the case may be.
+- NOC for the electrical substation HT/LT as the case may be.

 - Getting the completion/occupation certificate (CC or OC) from the local building authority which certifies the building safe for human habitation.

-- Getting the permission for sale/lease of the property from the landowning agency if applicable.
+- Permission for sale/lease of the property from the landowning agency if applicable.

 REAL ESTATE LAWS IN CITIES AND METROPOLITAN CITIES:

 The applicability and operation of the real estate laws in India and more specifically in urban areas and more particularly in the metropolitan areas of the countries becomes very important from the point of view of the soaring prices of the real estate in most of the metropolitan areas and class A cities of the country including some of the state capitals like Patna, Jaipur, Gandhinagar etc.